 The concept for this roller coaster began as a sketch on a cocktail napkin by John Fetterman who later designed the coaster for the now defunct Americana Amusement Park (aka LeSourdsville Lake) in 1986.
 Thunder Run never came to be at Americana, but instead was built at Kentucky Kingdom four years later.

 After sitting idle for four years this roller coaster reopened for the 2014 season having undergone a major refurbishment by Rocky Mountain Construction.
-The entire length of wood track has been replaced.
+The entire length of wood track was replaced in preparation for the reopening.

 2010-2013 – Standing-but-not-operating (SBNO)

 February 2010 – Six Flags announces Kentucky Kingdom will be shut after declaring bankruptcy.